On Approximation of $2$D Persistence Modules by Interval-decomposables: Background

 Recall that for $M$ a representation of a bound quiver $(Q,R)$, the \emph{support} $\supp M$ of $M$ is the full subquiver of $Q$ with vertices $\{i\in Q \mid M(i)\not =0 \}$.
-Finally, we are ready to recall the following generalization of interval representations of $\Af{n}$. \begin{definition}[Interval representations] A representation $V \in \rep(Q,R)$ is said to be an \emph{interval representation} if \begin{itemize} \item $\dim V(x) \leq 1$ for each vertex $x$ of $Q$, \item its support $\supp(V)$ is an interval of $Q$, and \item for all arrows $\alpha \in \supp(V)$, $V(\alpha)$ is an identity map. \end{itemize} \end{definition}
+Finally, we are ready to recall the following generalization of interval representations of $\Af{n}$.

+\begin{definition}[Interval representations] Let $I$ be an interval subquiver of a quiver $Q$.
+Then we define a representation $V_I$ of $Q$ as follows.
+For each $x \in Q_0$ and each arrow $\alpha\colon x \to y$ in $Q$,

+A representation of a bound quiver $(Q,R)$ is called an {\em interval representation} if it is isomorphic to $V_I$ for some interval subquiver $I$ of $Q$. \end{definition}

-Note that by this definition, an interval representation $V$ is determined (up to isomorphism) by its support $\supp V$.
-If $I$ is an interval subquiver, the corresponding interval representation with support equal to $I$ is denoted by $V_I$.
-For example, the interval subquiver $I$ of $\Gf{4,6}$ given by the quiver \eqref{eq:st46} is the support of $V_I$ with dimension vector \eqref{eq:st46dv}.
+Note that by construction, $V_I$ satisfies all the commutativity relations in $Q$.
+It is obvious that $\supp V_I = I$.
+For example, if $I$ is the interval subquiver of $\Gf{4,6}$ given by the quiver \eqref{eq:st46}, then the dimension vector of $V_I$ is given by \eqref{eq:st46dv}.

 A representation $M \in \rep(Q,R)$ is said to be \emph{interval-decomposable} if it can be expressed as a direct sum of interval representations.
 Equivalently, by Theorem~\ref{thm:KS}, $M$ is interval-decomposable if and only if $d_M(L) = 0$ for all non-interval indecomposables $L$.